siiftun1857/istrolid-magnux-documents/modifiers.md

 Position of everything are set to multiples of 100 on clients.
 Doesn't affect their true position.

+## burn_effect
+> tags: displayImpact
+> info: Units have burning visul effects.

+Units are visually burning, but are not buring actually (unless they get attacked by real flame).
 ## flash_off
 > tags: displayImpact
 > info: Turn off units destruction flash.